Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Minorization Can Become a Liability as Dimension Increases

 We conclude that, no matter how hard we work to find good d\&m conditions, Proposition~\ref{pro:rosen} cannot possibly yield a reasonable asymptotic bound on the convergence rate for the simple autoregressive process as $p \rightarrow \infty$.
 Moreover, it seems unlikely that the situation would be any better for more complex Markov chains, like those used in MCMC.
 The reader may wonder whether the problems described above extend to other d\&m-based bounds.
 The answer is ``yes.''
 Indeed, Proposition~\ref{pro:gaussian-rosen} continues to hold if we replace $\hat{\rho}_{\mbox{ Ros}}$ with the corresponding bound from \cite{hairer2011yet} (and the proof is essentially the same).
-Also, in \cite{qin2019optimal}, it is shown that the bounds developed in \cite{roberts1999bounds} and \cite{baxendale2005renewal} behave similarly in our toy example.
+Subsequent to our work, \cite{qin2020limitations} showed that the bounds developed in \cite{roberts1999bounds} and \cite{baxendale2005renewal} behave similarly in our toy example.
+Using a general framework for establishing negative results regarding d\&m-based bounds, \cite{qin2020limitations} also showed that similar problems occur for more complex chains such as those associated with a Metropolis-adjusted Langevin algorithm.

 Intuitively, a good d\&m-based bound requires a minorization inequality with a small set $C$ that is large enough to be visited frequently by the chain, but simultaneously small enough that~$\gamma$ is not too close to~1.
 However, at least for our toy example,~$\gamma$ is highly susceptible to the growing size of~$C$.
 As a result, in high dimensional settings where~$\Pi$ tends to spread out, the ``Goldilocks" small set doesn't exist.